Credit: Belmont Park

 For a front-row seat to the crashing waves in La Jolla, reserve a table at The Marine Room.
 This coastal restaurant in San Diego is known for its fine-dining atmosphere, exquisite seafood creations and floor-to-ceiling windows that give way to breathtaking sunset views.
 With their seafood, produce and meat all sourced locally, The Marine Room serves up a dining experience truly worth every penny.
 Feast on local bluefin tuna and Peruvian crudo as the coastal views take your breath away.

-Local Insight: Don’t miss The Marine Room’s High Tide Dinner Series!
+Local Insight: Don’t miss The Marine Room’s High Tide Dinner Series during the summer!
 You’ll get a front-row seat to the waves illuminated by a full moon.

 Location: La Jolla